These Individual Chicken Pot Pies are easy to make, stuffed with chicken, carrots, and celery, and topped with a delicious flaky buttermilk crust.

 Place ramekins on your prepared baking tray and bake for 15 to 20 minutes until tops are golden and filling inside is bubbly.

-If you don't own 12-ounce ramekins, you can make these mini pot pies in oven-safe mugs or make a single 6-inch pie.
+If you don't own 12-ounce ramekins, you can make these mini pot pies in oven-safe mugs or make a single 6-inch pie (if making a single 6-inch pie, don't divide the pie dough when you make it since you will only need a single piece of dough to cover the pie).
 If you'd like to make a 9-inch pie, double the recipe.

 Approximate nutritional information assumes 30% dough waste and was calculated using 2% milk.
 For the most accurate information, use your favorite nutrition calculator to input your exact ingredients.

 This post contains affiliate links, which means I receive a small commission if you make a purchase using them.
-There is absolutely no additional cost to you and it helps keep the lights on around here/pay my student loans. 😉
+There is absolutely no additional cost to you.